How Teachers Can Leverage Technology In The Classroom

 I think that the role of a teacher has changed tremendously today.
 A teacher has so many more resources at her disposal now, that in some ways she is more a curator of knowledge than a provider.
 Before, she was the person who was supposed to know all the answers; but, today students can just get these answers from the Internet.
 What a teacher can do is collect and curate really good resources on a topic and provide these to her students.
 For example, if she is teaching about rainforests, she can source videos, slideshows, PowerPoint presentations, images and other useful links about the topic and put them together for her students to use.
-By using technology, she can make a subject come alive.
-She can bring in visual elements to make the subject look more interesting.
-So, yes, I think that the role of a teacher has definitely changed.
+By using technology, a teacher can make a subject come alive.
 There’s a lot of personalised learning that teachers can curate, which allows students to learn at their own pace.
-Technology has revolutionised what could happen in a classroom.
+Technology has revolutionised what can happen in a classroom.

 Technology empowers students by enabling them to learn on their own and understand concepts better.
-They don’t need a teacher to provide them with the answers any more.
 The student has access to all this information on the Internet.
 Also, there are a lot of interesting online educational programmes that students can access through technology, which can serve as learning tools.

 Do you think that the use of data in assessments will enable teachers to provide more personalised learning for each child based on his strengths and weaknesses?

 Yes, I think that this would be helpful.
 But, it really depends on how the teacher uses the data.
 A lot of schools collect data, but what really matters is how this data is analysed and interpreted.
 What’s interesting about technology is that it can generate reports that will help a teacher understand where a child is getting stuck and how she can be helped.